KolbFrederik/rk4-shock-wave/README.md

     return V, t
 ```

 The three coupled ODEs for P′, R′, and V′ are passed as a single vector-valued function.
-The integration uses a step size of dξ = 10⁻⁶ (10⁶ steps) to ensure numerical stability and convergence — verified by confirming that halving the step size produces no visible change in the solution.
+The integration uses a step size of dξ = 10⁻⁶ (10⁶ steps) to ensure numerical stability and convergence.

 ---